Jenner Township, Pennsylvania: History

 Some of the first settlers were Robert & Rhoda Smiley in the 1780s.
 Jenner Crossroads, the township's first substantial European settlement, grew near a grist mill and tavern stop established about 1800 along the Pennsylvania Road.
-Samuel Steel built a sawmill at Jenner Crossroads in 1817; John Shopwood opened a hotel in 1825, and Samuel Elder opened the first store in 1836.
+Samuel Steel built a sawmill at Jenner Crossroads in 1817; John Shoupwood opened a hotel in 1825, and Samuel Elder opened the first store in 1836.
 Other early industry in the township included a sawmill on Quemahoning Creek built about 1813 by Moses Fream and a small woolen mill, built in 1817 by William Dalley, enlarged by Owen and William Morgan later into a small settlement known as Morgantown.
 A Lutheran church was built in the township in 1814, a Methodist Episcopal church in 1827, a Reformed church in 1841, and a United Brethren church in 1849.

 Jenners, Ralphton, Acosta and Gray were each built shortly after 1900 as company towns by Consolidation Coal, a Rockefeller interest, for its newly opened deep coal mines.
 Immigrants from Poland, Italy, Russia, Ruthenia, Wales, and Ireland filled the coal towns.
 The Somerset Coal Strike of 1922–1923 centered in these towns, and nearby Boswell, Jerome and Windber.
 The strike, which ultimately failed in its goal to unionize miners, drew significant nationwide attention for the hardships suffered by local miners.
 By the 1960s, the deep mines had closed.
 The town of Randolph was also a very small coal mining community in Jenner Township, any trace of which is now virtually gone, having been destroyed by highway construction in 1970.

 Surface mining and some deep mining of coal continues in the immediate area.
 Farming, timber harvest and tourism are also mainstays of the local economy.
 Jenner Township also serves as a bedroom community for the nearby Somerset and Johnstown areas.